-Unlike lead, gadolinium produces its own symptoms, such as skin disorders and runaway production of fibroblast cells, leading to thickening such as the disease scleroderma.
-Women who are concerned about or being treated for breast cancer, for example, may be exposed to multiple MRI scans and should be aware of the increasing amounts of gadolinium that may be stored in their bodies.
+Unlike lead toxicity, gadolinium produces its own symptoms, such as skin disorders and runaway production of fibroblast cells, leading to thickening such as the disease scleroderma.
+Women who are concerned about or being treated for breast cancer, for example, might be exposed to multiple MRI scans and should be aware of the increasing amounts of gadolinium that may be stored in their bodies.
 General awareness of this potential is not yet widely recognized by the medical community.

 Testing for Lead Toxicity